tisland1031/Amazon_Vine_Analysis/README.md

 ![uppaid](https://user-images.githubusercontent.com/96746207/172064752-fa351475-c1d2-4c40-9c2d-2d6402ea25a5.png)

 ## Summary
 The data indicate biases toward a five-star rating from paid Vine reviewers.
-The number of paid Vine reviews is low,107, compared to the non-paid views,39850.
-56 paid Vine reviewers gave a specific outdoor product a five-star rating.
-The data suggests that 52% of the paid Vine members submitted a five-star rating.
+The number of paid Vine reviews is low,107, compared to the non-paid views, 39850.
+Fifty-six paid Vine reviewers gave a specific outdoor product a five-star rating.
+The data suggest that 52%, more than half, of the paid Vine members submitted a five-star rating.
 For a deeper look into bias, recommendations are below:
 1. Analyzing data for the rest of the star ratings, one to four, and comparing the paid Vine reviewers to the non-paid reviewers.
 2. Create a dataset based on reviews where paid Vine reviewers and non-paid reviewers comment on the same specific product.
 Vine members did not review many products.